 Sustainability is an important consideration when choosing your oregano oil.
 While oregano grows in abundance, you want to make sure that your oil doesn’t contain any chemicals or pesticides.

 Check where your oregano oil comes from and how it is produced.
 This will also give you a good indication of the quality of the oil.

 How Long Should You Take Oregano Oil for a Urinary Tract Infection?

 You can mix your diluted oregano oil into your food or take it with some food.
-Make sure that you take oregano oil for maximum two weeks at a time.
+Make sure that you take oregano oil for a maximum of two weeks at a time.
 This will give the UTI enough time to clear.

 If you notice that your urinary tract infection is getting worse during the treatment or after, then contact your herbalist or doctor for advice.

 Dosage and Concentration of Oregano Oil for UTI

 The right dose of oregano oil to treat your urinary infection depends on the strength of your chosen oil.
 It is best to follow the label on your oil.

 Generally, you can take one or two drops every day of oregano oils with 60% carvacrol.
 You can then increase the dosage (according to the oil’s instructions) to a maximum of 6 drops daily.